+What type of accelerometer should I use?
 What are the advantages/disadvantages of a charge mode accelerometer, an IEPE accelerometer and a bridge based accelerometer?

+There are so many types of accelerometer that is often difficult to know what type of accelerometer to use.
 An IEPE accelerometer will have a high pass filter at about 5Hz.
 The charge type will, by it’s nature have what is effectively a high pass filter at about 0.1Hz.
 Therefore neither type will show DC levels.
 The charge type will usually have a lower frequency bandwidth than the IEPE type.
 Charge accelerometers can be used at higher temperatures however.
 Contine reading

 There are a number of ways to find a resonant frequency of a part like an automotive inlet manifold.
 Here are three different types of popular test technique.
 But which one should you use and why?
 Contine reading